weaviate-tutorials/workshop-oss-2024/README.md

 go tool pprof -top http://localhost:6060/debug/pprof/heap
 ```

+This isn't necessary, but for the workshop, we'll give you an idea of how the memory usage changes as we add data to the system.

 # Step 3: Work with Weaviate

 In the in-person workshop, we will go through the introductory materials in `intro_workshop.ipynb` together.
 If you are doing this workshop on your own, you can go through the materials at your own pace.